An invitation to extension domination: Introduction

 \section{Introduction}

-The domination relation between global types has been studied in both the specific context of valued fields ~\cite{HHM-stable-domination} as well as the general setting of complete first order theories ~\cite{rosario-inv-dom}.
+The notion of domination was introduced by Lascar in \cite{lascar1982ordre} in the context of stable theories.
+This notion again appears in \cite{lascar1990stability} which has been studied in more detail by Pillay~\cite{GST} .
+Later, it was studied in the general setting of complete first order theories ~\cite{rosario-inv-dom} and extensively studied in the specific context of valued fields ~\cite{HHM-stable-domination}.
 Loosely speaking, \textit{$p(x)$ dominates $q(y)$} captures the idea that $p$, along with a small amount of auxiliary \textit{$xy$-data}, controls $q$.
 This relation forms a preorder on the space of global types.
 In practice, sometimes one can understand the space of invariant types by studying a collection of \textit{nice} invariant types together with the domination relation.
 For example, the space of invariant types in o-minimal structures and henselian valued fields~\cite{rosario-omin,rosario-hils} has been studied in precisely this way.
-Therefore, the question of whether a notion of domination exists for \textit{Keisler measures} naturally arises.
+Therefore, the question of whether a notion of domination exists for Keisler measures naturally arises.
 Moreover, in the context of valued fields, a useful tool in studying the geometry of definable sets is the notion of \textit{stable domination}.
 An extensive study on this subject has been made in~\cite{HHM-stable-domination} which contributed to the understanding of Berkovich analytification of varieties~\cite{HruLoe-tame-top}.
-It is conceivable that understanding domination of measures in the valued field context may yield understanding of certain associated geometric spaces, as suggested by the previous works on types~\cite{HruLoe-tame-top,beautiful-pairs}.
+It is conceivable that understanding domination of measures in the valued field context may yield an understanding of certain associated geometric spaces.
+More specifically, as suggested by the previous works on types~\cite{HruLoe-tame-top,beautiful-pairs}, it would be nice to be able to internalize the space of generically stable measures.
+To put a more concrete question: \begin{question} Is every generically stable measure in ACVF dominated by a collection of stably dominated types? \end{question}

+A positive answer would suggest that generically stable measures can indeed be approached as small projective limits of definable sets with some small auxilary data, which would serve as the first step towards an analysis of generically stable measures following~\cite{HruLoe-tame-top}.

+The notion of extension domination is also conceptually related to compact domination (see \cite{NIP-III,simon2017vc} and \cite[Chapter 8]{simon2015guide}).
+Compact domination expresses the idea that a Keisler measure can be \textit{controlled} by an auxiliary measure over a compact space.
+Extension domination, on the other hand, attempts to capture the idea of when one Keisler measure controls another.
+With compact domination, a measure $h$ on a compact space $K$ lifts uniquely to an invariant Keisler measure.
+With extension domination, if $\mu_{x}$ extension dominates $\nu_{y}$, then there exists a unique Keisler measure $\omega_{xy}$ whose projection to $x$ is $\mu_x$ and projection to $y$ is $\nu_y$.

 In this paper, we introduce \textit{extension domination} for Keisler measures as a natural generalization of domination for types.
 We show that this notion extends domination for types (Proposition \ref{dom:exdom}) and forms a preorder on the space of global Keisler measures (Theorem \ref{Thm:pre}).
 Additionally, any Keisler measure dominates (definable) pushforwards of itself (Proposition \ref{pushforward}).
 Extension domination also admits a natural approximation property: If $\mu$ extension dominates $\nu$, then there is a collection of formulas which forces this to be true via \textit{squeezing} (Proposition \ref{approx:1} and Theorem \ref{approx:2}).
 Moreover, several properties of measures such as invariance, smoothness, and finite satisfiability are preserved under extension domination (Section 4).
 Akin to the classical setting where realized types form the bottom tier of the domination relation, the collection of smooth measures forms the bottom tier of the extension domination relation (Proposition \ref{smooth:pres} and Proposition \ref{smooth:2}).